Cell Phones and Plans for Seniors

 - features a keyboard that can be set up to speak numbers as they are dialed

 - possesses a keypad with large buttons and oversized, bright white lettering on a black background

 A Senior Cell Phone Plan from Consumer Cellular and AARP

-Members also receive a 5% discount on monthly access and airtime rates, a 30% discount on some accessories, a 45 day trial period with money back guarantee, and plans starting as low as $10/month.
+Members receive a 5% discount on monthly access and airtime rates, a 30% discount on some accessories, a 45 day trial period with money back guarantee, and plans starting as low as $15/month for talk and text.

 Cell Phones for Seniors with No Budget to Spare

-For seniors who don't really want a cell phone for calling purposes but want one on hand in case of an emergency, they can purchase a low cost cell phone and skip the service.
+For seniors who don't really want a cell phone for calling purposes but want one on hand in case of an emergency, they can purchase a low-cost cell phone and skip the service.
 A refurbished phone will do.
 All cell phones should be able to connect for 911 calls even if the individual isn't paying for service at the time.
-You can learn more about this on our page about emergency only cell phones.

 For those who receive financial aid from state or federal programs or have a household income below the poverty level, there is the possibility they will qualify for a free cell phone and service through a government supported program known as SafeLink